 · Result analysis

-Now that your poll is up or you realize how easy it is to set up your Facebook poll, it’s time to start a little strategizing.
+Now that your poll is up it’s time to start strategizing.
 What would you like to know about your customers?
 Questions are the answers.
-Correct answers take you directly to results, omitting many of the fail attempts.
-Answers to questions such as: which food should we add to or take off the menu, what are the best times to hold classes, who’s your preferred speaker, etc. You now know because you asked.
+Correct replies take you directly to results, omitting many of the fail attempts.
+Responses to questions such as: which food should we add to or take off the menu, what are the best times to hold classes, who’s your preferred speaker, etc. You now know because you asked.

-Facebook polls can be very productive and useful.
-Whether you are asking which products people would most like to see available from your online boutique or what is their best flavor of ice cream, a Facebook poll allows you to quickly gain information tailored for your needs.
+FB questionnaires can be very productive and useful.
+Whether you are asking which products people would most like to see available from your online boutique or what is their best flavor of ice cream, the response allows you to quickly gain information tailored for your needs.

 Making a Facebook poll is quick and easy to do; so go ahead and use them whenever you’re thinking about what other people might be thinking.
 So, opposed to becoming the next failed Physic, using Facebook poll options is likened to looking into a crystal ball to see exactly what your customers’ likes and dislikes are.